FuadAbdullah/material_quran/README.md

 - Develop the front-end UI of entire surah in one screen page (This idea may be scrapped if not feasible).
 - Develop the back-end for all the pages.
 - Develop the back-end for Quran API controller.
+- Improve the front-end UI of the main menu page.
+- Improve the front-end UI of the surah selection page.
+- Improve the front-end UI of the surah reader page.
+- Add appbar for surah reader page.
+- Create a library to store last read surah.
+- Relocate About Us page into drawer/settings.
+- Add a navigation bar to make flow of pages more natural.

 ## Credits

-Flutter, Dart and Google.
+- Flutter, Dart and Google.
-Quran API.
+- Quran API.
-Google Fonts.
-Arabic Numbers
+- ~~Google Fonts~~.
+Unused for now
+- ~~Arabic Numbers~~.
+Unused for now
+-
-(Links will be included at a later date).
+- (Links will be included at a later date).